s87217647/Reinforcement_L/hex/README.md

-# Deep Double Q Learning Agent with Replay Buffer
+# Deep Q Learning Agent with Replay Buffer

 ## Decaying Epsilon Greedy
 Starting with high explore probabilities, gradually go low until it hits the lower bound.
 Reset when the game is stopped